How To Get Started Running – A Beginner’s Guide

 Running after age 50 is a great way to keep your fitness up, but you should take precautions.

 Ease into it slowly, and talk to your doctor about potential risks first.
-Unless you have health problems, you aren’t at significantly higher risk of injury than a young runner, but you should think about carrying contact information just in case.
+Unless you have health problems, you aren’t at a significantly higher risk of injury than a young runner, but you should think about carrying contact information just in case.

 You may have a slightly higher risk of breaking a bone if you fall, and you may struggle to build up muscle as fast as a young runner.
 However, as long as you have discussed the risks with your doctor and you ease into running gently, you should be fine to start running at 50 – and indeed, fitter for it in the long run!